Western Kentucky Parkway: Route description

 The parkway passes the towns of Nortonville, Graham, Central City, Beaver Dam, Caneyville, Leitchfield, Clarkson, and Eastview.
-At exit 38 near Nortonville, at its western terminus, the parkway intersects with Interstate 69, which connects to Henderson, Interstate 24 westbound and Calvert City and Interstate 169, still signed as the Edward T. Breathitt Pennyrile Parkway, which connects the parkway to Hopkinsville and I-24.
+At exit 38 near Nortonville, at its western terminus, the parkway intersects with Interstate 69, which connects to Henderson, Interstate 24 westbound and Calvert City and Interstate 169 (formerly known as the Edward T. Breathitt Pennyrile Parkway), which connects the parkway to Hopkinsville and I-24.
 At exit 77 near Beaver Dam, the parkway intersects with Interstate 165 (formerly the William H. Natcher Parkway), which goes from Bowling Green to Owensboro.

 The highway crosses the line between the Central Time Zone and Eastern Time Zone at the border of Grayson and Hardin counties near Big Clifty.

-Service Area
+Service area

 A service area, which featured a gas station and an Arby's restaurant until it abruptly closed in January 2017 and is now a convenience store, is located in the median, just west of the interchange with I-165.
 It is the only such service area in the entire Kentucky parkway system.
 (Two other service areas were once located on the old Kentucky Turnpike, a toll road from Louisville to Elizabethtown that predated the parkway system and later became part of I-65; they were closed when toll collection ended and the turnpike was officially absorbed into the Interstate Highway System.)
 It was initially reported that the closure was permanent, but a spokesperson for the Kentucky Transportation Cabinet (KYTC) soon indicated that the closure was temporary.
 In January 2017, KYTC started a bidding process to find a new vendor and reopen the service area.
-The bidding was won by regional convenience store chain Huck's, which reopened the area on March 9, 2018 and held a ceremonial reopening on March 16.
+The bidding was won by regional convenience store chain Huck's, which reopened the area on March 9, 2018, and held a ceremonial reopening on March 16.
 According to the KYTC, it now features a total of 18 fuel pumps (10 regular, 8 diesel), plus a variety of prepared foods and a restaurant.
+The service station is colloquially known as the "Land Between the Lanes" as a reference to the nearby Land Between the Lakes National Recreation Area.

 History

 The original segment of the parkway was envisioned as a 127 mi toll road extending from Elizabethtown to Princeton.
 The bonds were issued in 1961 and construction wrapped up on the original 127.19 mi in December 1963 at a cost of $108,548,062.
+The name of the roadway was chosen by means of a contest sponsored by the Kentucky Turnpike Authority, which originally issued the bonds for the parkway's construction.
 In 1968, construction wrapped up on a 6.60 mi extension of the Western Kentucky Parkway from Princeton to Interstate 24 in Eddyville at a cost of $5,554,468.
 The extension was originally proposed to be 10.30 mi but only 6.60 mi were constructed, possibly due to a design realignment of Interstate 24 near Eddyville.